tomgasper/car-rental/README.md

 ## Testing

-The project includes integration tests using xUnit.
+The WebApi project includes unit tests and integration tests using xUnit.
 Run tests via:

 ```bash
 # With Docker